 Long-term data series and experiments are allowed as essential activities under current MSU COVID-19 guidelines.
 Sampling at LTER, GLBRC and LTAR research sites (including KBS and MLE) falls within this purview so long as:

 - sampling can be safely carried out while maintaining a minimum social distance of 6 feet and by wearing a mask at distances between 6 and 20 feet (except while eating).
-No mask is required as social distances >20 feet.
+No mask is required at social distances >20 feet.

-- entry to the LTER or other field lab is minimal, scheduled to avoid more than one person in a lab at a time, and face masks are worn inside at all times (this includes bathroom visits)
+- entry to the LTER or other field lab is minimal, scheduled to avoid more than one person in a room at a time, and face masks are worn inside at all times (this includes bathroom visits)

 - investigators bring their own sanitizing solution, wipes, and face mask